Editor's choice: Credible Student Loan Refinancing

 Earnest is an online lender that allows you to choose your rates and terms based on how much you want to pay each month — not the other way around like most lenders.
 You can also refinance your Parent PLUS Loan as soon as six months before your child’s graduation.
 You can apply by first filling out a quick online form to see what your rates might be.
 If you’re happy with what you see, continue on to the full application.

-However, it’s not available to residents of Alabama, Delaware, Kentucky, Nevada or Rhode Island.
+However, it’s not available to residents of Delaware, Kentucky or Nevada.
 And it can be difficult to qualify if you don’t have near-perfect credit.

 If you already have an account with Citizens Bank — or are willing to open one — this might be the lender for you.
 It offers a 0.25% rate discount to borrowers who have an eligible account.
 It also allows you to refinance Parent PLUS Loans for multiple children, so you only have to worry about one application and one monthly repayment.
 Even better, your children can still be in school.